kaiibe/hangman/README.md

 <h3>How to Play</h3>

-<p>When you run the game, a random word will be selected from the list of words, and the number of blank spaces for the letters in the word will be displayed.
-The user can input a letter and the game will check if the letter is correct.
-If the letter is correct, the game will display the letter in the blank spaces.
-If the letter is incorrect, the game will display a part of a hanging man.
-The user can keep guessing letters until they guess the word or the hanging man is fully displayed.</p>
+<p>When you run the Hangman game, a random word will be selected from a pre-defined list of words.
+The game will then display a series of underscores representing each letter in the word, like this: '_ _ _ _ _ _'.</p>
+<p>The player's goal is to guess the word by inputting one letter at a time.
+If the letter is correct, the game will replace the corresponding underscore with the correct letter.
+For example, if the word was "banana" and the player correctly guessed the letter "a", the game would display: '_ a _ a _ a'.</p>
+<p>If the player guesses an incorrect letter, the game will display a part of a hangman drawing.
+The hangman drawing will gradually become more complete with each incorrect guess.
+If the player guesses incorrectly too many times, the hangman will be fully displayed and the game will end.</p>
+<p>The player can keep guessing letters until they either successfully guess the word, or the hangman drawing is fully displayed.
+If the player successfully guesses the word before the hangman drawing is fully displayed, they win the game.
+If the hangman drawing is fully displayed before the player successfully guesses the word, they lose the game.</p>
+<p>That's it!
+Have fun playing Hangman!.</p>